Describe, Explain, Plan and Select: Interactive Planning with Large Language Models Enables Open-World Multi-Task Agents: Towards Reliable Planning in Embodied Open-World Environments

 \section{Towards Reliable Planning in Embodied Open-World Environments}

-In this section, we first give an overview of our proposed interactive planning framework ``\underline{D}escibe, \underline{E}xplain, \underline{P}lan, and \underline{S}elect'' (DEPS) for solving complex and long-horizon tasks in open-world environments.
-Next, in Section~\ref{sec:descriptor}, we will walk through how our framework iterates its plan with feedback from the agent.
-In Section~\ref{sec:HPGM}, we take a closer look at how our ``Selector" optimizes the original plan to be more efficient by leveraging the agent's proximity to each sub-goal.
-Additional implementation details of DEPS are provided in Appendix ~\ref{sec:others}.
+In this section, we first give an overview of our proposed interactive planning framework ``\underline{D}escibe, \underline{E}xplain, \underline{P}lan, and \underline{S}elect'' (DEPS) for solving complex and long-horizon tasks in open-world environments (Sec.~\ref{sec:architecture}).
+Next, in Section~\ref{sec:descriptor}, we elaborate how DEPS iteratively refines its plan to combat the first identified challenge.
+Section~\ref{sec:HPGM} introduces the \textit{selector} module that is used to identify efficient plans in response to the second identified challenge.